mieubrisse/personal-writing/self-hosted-n8n/post.md

 All these require running "workflows": chunks of automation done upon certain triggers.

-Workflow engines are the platforms that orchestrate the workflows.
+Workflow engines are the platforms that orchestrate workflows.

 Tools like Zapier and IFTTT are well-known in the space.

-Yet, something always felt a bit weird to me about these tools (no good reason).
+Yet, I always felt a bit hesitant to use these tools.
+Nothing concrete; just like I didn't trust their cloud to work and stay around.

-[n8n](https://n8n.io/) started showing up in my news feeds recently and it was open-source, so I gave it a try.
+[n8n](https://n8n.io/) started showing up in my news feeds recently.
+It was open-source, so I gave it a try.

-Turns out, it's a great little product: very intuitive and user-friendly.
+Turns out it's a lovely little product.
+Very intuitive and user-friendly.

 So n8n is what I use for my workflow engine.

 ### Hosting
 n8n has [their own cloud-hosted plan](https://n8n.io/pricing/), at $25/month.

-I found that price high when getting started because I didn't know if I'd like n8n and I wouldn't even own my data.
+I found that price high when getting started because I didn't know if I'd like n8n, and I wouldn't even own my data.

-I instead opted for [Railway](railway site).
+I instead opted for [Railway](https://railway.com/).

 I chose it because I'd played with and liked Railway in the past, there's [an n8n template available](https://railway.com/deploy/n8n), and I'd own my data.